expo/fyi/eas-vcs-workflow.md

 ## Migration notes

-In `eas-cli@>=0.34.0` the default behavior in EAS CLI is no longer the "Full Git Workflow"; commiting your changes will not be required to run a build.
+In `eas-cli@>=0.34.0` the default behavior in EAS CLI is no longer the "Full Git Workflow"; committing your changes will not be required to run a build.
 You will be prompted to select whether you would like to migrate to the new default the first time you run a build with a new EAS CLI version.

 That said, there are good reasons to use that workflow; please refer to the [Full Git Workflow](#full-git-workflow) section above for more information.
 The main motivation behind changing the default is to simplify onboarding for new users by removing the requirement to commit every time they start a build.

 If you are switching to the new default, you should consider the following limitations:

 - If EAS CLI happens to make any changes to the project, we can't show you the Git diff.
 You will still be prompted before we make the changes.
 - Only the Full Git Workflow uses Git for packaging (it does a shallow clone); in other cases, EAS CLI attempts to mimic this behavior, but there could be some inconsistencies between `git clone` and our algorithm.
   - If you have multiple `.gitignore` files, they are applied in isolation starting from the root, so if you have an ignore rule like `test/example` in the parent directory and `!example/example1` in the `test` directory then the entire `example` directory will still be ignored.